 We may in the future acquire and form strategic alliances relating to other businesses, products and technologies.
 Successful acquisitions and alliances in the semiconductor industry are difficult to accomplish because they require, among other things, efficient integration and aligning of product offerings and manufacturing operations and coordination of sales and marketing and research and development efforts.
-The difficulties of integration and alignment may be increased by the necessity of coordinating geographically separated organizations, the complexity of the technologies being integrated and alignment of operations following an acquisition or alliance requires the dedication of management resources that may distract attention from the day-to-day business, and may disrupt key research and development, marketing or sales efforts.
+The difficulties of integration and alignment may be increased by the necessity of coordinating geographically separated organizations, the complexity of the technologies being integrated and aligned and the necessity of integrating personnel with disparate business backgrounds and combining different corporate cultures.
+The integration and alignment of operations following an acquisition or alliance requires the dedication of management resources that may distract attention from the day-to-day business, and may disrupt key research and development, marketing or sales efforts.
 In addition, we may issue equity securities to pay for future acquisitions or alliances, which could be dilutive to existing stockholders.
 We may also incur debt or assume contingent liabilities in connection with acquisitions and alliances, which could harm our operating results.
 Without strategic acquisitions and alliances we may have difficulty meeting future customer product and service requirements.